Patel, Azad meet PC in jail, discuss political situation

 India

-New Delhi, Sep 19: Congress leaders Ghulam Nabi Azad and Ahmed Patel met former finance minister P Chidambaram at Tihar Jail , sources said.
+New Delhi, Sep 19: Congress leaders Ghulam Nabi Azad and Ahmed Patel met former finance minister P Chidambaram at Tihar Jail, sources said.

 They were accompanied by Chidambaram's son and Congress MP, Karti.